Compositional Reasoning with Transformers, RNNs, and Chain of Thought: Proofs from

-\begin{proof} Our proof relies on a reduction to the Boolean Formula Evaluation Problem (BFEP).
-It was shown in \gilad{add cite}, that this problem is $\NC^1$-complete, thus a reduction of CRQ to BFEP would finish the proof.
-The BFEP is defined recursively over the alphabet: $\Sigma = \{1,0,\lor,\land,\neg,(,)\}$ in the following way: \begin{enumerate} \item $0$ and $1$ are Boolean formula. \item If $\varphi$ is a Boolean formula, then $(\neg \varphi)$ is a Boolean formula. \item If $\varphi_1,\varphi_2$ are Boolean formulae, then $(\varphi_1 \lor \varphi_2)$ and $(\varphi_1 \land \varphi_2)$ are Boolean formulae. \end{enumerate}
+Our proof relies on a reduction to the Boolean Formula Evaluation Problem (BFEP).
+It was shown in \citet{buss1987Boolean}, that this problem is $\NC^1$-complete, thus a reduction of BFEP to CRQ would finish the proof.
+The BFEP is defined recursively over the alphabet: $\Sigma = \{1,0,\lor,\land,\neg,(,)\}$ in the following way: \begin{enumerate} \item $0$ and $1$ are Boolean formula. \item If $\varphi$ is a Boolean formula, then $(\neg \varphi)$ is a Boolean formula. \item If $\varphi_1,\varphi_2$ are Boolean formulas, then $(\varphi_1 \lor \varphi_2)$ and $(\varphi_1 \land \varphi_2)$ are Boolean formulas. \end{enumerate}

 The goal in BFEP, is given a Boolean formula to evaluate whether it is true or false (i.e. outputs $1$ or $0$).
-We will construct a translation function $f$ from Boolean formulae to CRQ, and specifically to a tree structure where each node is given a specific value.
+We will construct a translation function $f$ from Boolean formulas to CRQ, and specifically to a tree structure where each node is given a specific value.
 We will use vectors in $\reals^2$, while in fact all the possible values of the vectors in the CRQ will be in $\{0,\pm 1, \pm 2\}$.
-We define the vectors $t_1 = $ and $t_0 = $.
-The translation function is defined recuresively as follows: \begin{enumerate} \item For $f(0)$ and $f(1)$ we construct a node in the tree whose corresponding value is equal to $t_0$ and $t_1$ respectively. \item Given two Boolean formulae $\varphi_1,\varphi_2$ we define $f((\varphi_1 \land \varphi_2))$ and $f((\varphi_1 \lor \varphi_2))$ as the tree in \cref{fig: tree construction} (right), where for $\land$ we use $t_0$ for the root, and for $\lor$ we use $t_1$. \item Given a Boolean formulae $\varphi$ we define $f((\neg \varphi))$ as the tree in \cref{fig: tree construction} (left). \gilad{something is broken with the refs} \end{enumerate}
+We define the vectors $\bt_1 = $ and $\bt_0 = $.
+The translation function is defined recursively as follows: \begin{enumerate} \item For $f(0)$ and $f(1)$ we construct a node in the tree whose corresponding value is equal to $\bt_0$ and $\bt_1$ respectively. \item Given two Boolean formulas $\varphi_1,\varphi_2$ we define $f((\varphi_1 \land \varphi_2))$ and $f((\varphi_1 \lor \varphi_2))$ as the tree in \Cref{fig: tree construction} (right), where for $\land$ we use $\bt_0$ for the root, and for $\lor$ we use $\bt_1$. \item Given a Boolean formulas $\varphi$ we define $f((\neg \varphi))$ as the tree in \Cref{fig: tree construction} (left). \end{enumerate}

 We will first show that this construction can be done using $\TC^0$ circuits, and then show its correctness.
 Given a Boolean formula of length $s$, it is clear that the construction above creates a tree with at most $O(|s|)$ nodes, where the values of each nodes is a $2$-d vectors with entries in $\{0,\pm 1, \pm 2\}$.
 Thus, the total number of bits requires for the construction is also bounded by $O(|s|)$.